CSCfi/csc-user-guide/README.md

 development website (https://csc-user-guide-dev.rahtiapp.fi) is in sync with 'develop' branch.

+## Changelog

+### 2019-07-11, Juha

+- named the site to Docs CSC, mathing My CSC!
+- locked Windmill theme as it is (?) the only one supporting multi-level (file) hierachy in the navigation
+- configured the toc extension to pick only h2 and h3 tag levels in .md documents, see [module-system.md](docs/computing/module-system.md) as an example

+## TODO

+- beautify the functionality and the looks according to Ling's advice
+- Collaborate with My CSC development for common look and feel?
+- fix Windmill theme bugs
+    - side navigation does not hide properly if header are too long and browser window is narrow

 ## Contributing

 How you can contribute depends on whether you are CSC staff or user.